-applications bacca of the following chieffa.
-Proposal relevance, quality and coherence (60%) Includes review of the proposed programme: Relevance of proposal to achieving expected results; Clarity of activities and expected results; Sustainability of intervention; Adequacy and clarity of proposed budget (including contribution by CSO) Institutional capacity and sustainability (30%) Includes a review of the CSO: Expertise and experience in the sector/area; Local experience, presence and community relations; Management ability; Experience working with UNICEF Other [as defined by Office] (10%).
+FIIA applications based on the following chiena.
+STICK TO THE STICK Proposal relevance, quality and coherence (60%) Includes review of the proposed programme: Relevance of proposal to achieving expected results; Clarity of activities and expected results; Sustainability of intervention; Adequacy and clarity of proposed budget (including contribution by CSO) Institutional capacity and sustainability (30%) Includes a review of the CSO: Expertise and experience in the sector/area; Local experience, presence and community relations; Management ability; Experience working with UNICEF Other [as defined by Office] (10%).
 Includes a review of: Replicability/scalability; Innovative approach.